1-800-Flowers.com, Inc.: Founding and early years

-The concept of using the word "flowers" within a phoneword was originated by William Alexander in the early 1980s.
-The phone number, 1-800-356-9377, had been randomly assigned to a trucking brokerage in Wisconsin owned by Curtis Jahn and was used for that company until 1981.
-In an agreement with Jahn that would later be sharply contested, Granville Semmes and David Snow formed a Louisiana corporation that began to use that number to sell flowers in Louisiana, starting in 1982.
-The use of the number would trigger a series of lawsuits.
-Their business struggled and that company was dissolved, with its assets going to investors James Poage and John Davis of Texas.
-The new corporation struggled financially as well.
-Its assets were acquired in 1986 by McCann, an owner of several flower shops in the New York City area since 1976, under whom the business saw success and growth.
+William Alexander originated the concept of using the word "flowers" within a phoneword in the early 1980s.
+The phone number, 1-800-356-9377, was originally randomly assigned to a Wisconsin trucking brokerage owned by Curtis Jahn, which used it until 1981.
+In 1982, Granville Semmes and David Snow formed a Louisiana corporation and began to use the number to sell flowers under an agreement with Jahn that was later contested.
+This use of the number triggered a series of lawsuits.
+After their business failed, the company was dissolved, and its assets were transferred to Texas investors James Poage and John Davis.
+The new corporation also faced financial difficulties.
+In 1986, McCann, an owner of several New York City flower shops since 1976, acquired the assets and expanded the business.

-In 1994, the company bought Conroy's Flowers.
-The 1800flowers.com domain name was registered on September 1, 1995.
-In 1999, the company was listed on NASDAQ.

-In May 2006, Alpine Confections Inc. brands including Fannie May Confections, Fannie Farmer and Harry London Candies were purchased for $85 million.

-In September 2007, it announced a partnership with Martha Stewart Living Omnimedia to produce a line of floral products inspired by Martha Stewart.
+The company expanded in 1994 by purchasing Conroy's Flowers, followed by the registration of its domain name, 1800flowers.com, on September 1, 1995.
+The company went public on the NASDAQ in 1999.
+In May 2006, it acquired Alpine Confections Inc. brands including Fannie May Confections, Fannie Farmer, and Harry London Candies for $85 million.
+The company then partnered with Martha Stewart Living Omnimedia in September 2007 to produce a floral product line inspired by Martha Stewart.

 According to the Consumerist in 2008, customers reported unknowingly being subscribed to a "membership" called LiveWell after receiving rebate checks from 1-800-Flowers.

-It had 4000 employees as of 2008, with a market cap of US$119 million.

-In 2009, revenue was US$714 million.
-Operating income was US$72.2 million, net income was US$98.4 million, assets were valued at US$286 million, and equity was at 134 million.
+By that year, the company employed 4,000 people and held a market cap of $119 million.
+Its revenue in 2009 was $714 million, operating income was $72.2 million, net income was $98.4 million, assets were valued at $286 million, and equity was at $134 million.
 In March 2017, Fannie May and Harry London were sold to Ferrero SpA for $115 million.